Skip to main content

 Prerequisites

-Before starting this tutorial, make sure you have:- Access to the AI Knowledge product (self-hosted or Cloud version)
+Before starting this tutorial, make sure you have:

-- Documents to integrate (web pages, PDFs, Word documents, PowerPoint presentations, etc.)
+• Documents to ingest (web pages, PDFs, Word documents, PowerPoint presentations, etc.)

 2